 Physical activity is not just about feeling fit and being healthy, It’s about conquering the small or big challenges, dealing with disappointment, and coming together as a team. it’s about the mental strength it gives you - the kind of survival techniques that will allow youngsters to cope in times of stress, deal with the pressure of exams, maintain concentration and learn to stay calm in difficult situations.
 Exercise and physical activity has been proven to significantly reduce anxiety and boost positive thinking.

-As part of Rockley’s BTEC L3 Sport (Outdoor Adventure) course, teacher Mark Ames commented that "Outdoor activities really rejuvenates the students and enhances their ability to learn and concentrate in the classroom”
+As part of Rockley’s National Diploma L3 Sport (Outdoor Adventure) course, teacher Mark Ames commented that "Outdoor activities really rejuvenates the students and enhances their ability to learn and concentrate in the classroom”

 What our teachers say